 For me, it is crucial to grasp that the main distinction between technoprogressive and bioconservative political orientations is not a matter of whether one’s politics are “tech-positive” or “tech-negative,” since “technology” really has no interesting political existence at that level of generality.
 What is wanted are technodevelopmental outcomes that are democratizing, consensual, sustainable, emancipatory, and fair.
 What is resisted are technodevelopmental outcomes that consolidate elites, are nonconsensual, unsustainable, exploitative, and unfair.
 A global basic income guarantee, universal healthcare and education, and democratic world federalism seem to me to provide the context most likely to facilitate progressive, democratic, sustainable technodevelopmental outcomes.

-Part III.
 The Politics of Morphological Freedom

 Morphological freedom designates a right of human beings either to maintain or to modify their own bodies, on their own terms, through informed, nonduressed, consensual recourse to, or refusal of, available remedial or modification medicine.